galaxynite/boticize/README.md

 ## Verify configuration before the reboot

-Edit the /boot/uEnv.txt and check if there is a line starting with dtb= If it is not there, then try other one by fist executing "mount /boot/uboot" and then editing the /boot/uboot/uEnv.txt.
+Locate the correct boot configuration file, check if there is a line starting with dtb=

+> nano /boot/uEnv.txt

+If the "dtb=" is not there, then check also the alternative location:

+> mount /boot/uboot

+> nano /boot/uboot/uEnv.txt

 In the uEnv.txt file check the following, and fix if needed: